paulvanwamelen/api-aws/README.md

 * Games can now be pinged and metadata updated.
 * Game status now updates during pings.
 * You can now issue challenges!
+* Upgraded to efcore2.1 and got lazy loading working!!
+And got a lot of other code cleaned up in the process.

 10 Jun 2018: